aspose-note/Aspose.Note-Documentation/java/developer-guide/loading-saving-and-converting/load-a-onenote-document/_index.md

 ![todo:image_alt_text](load-a-onenote-document_2.png)

 \2.
-Limit is sufficient and images were completely cloned to the next page.
+The limit is sufficient and images were completely cloned to the next page.

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-UsingKeepSolidObjectsAlgorithm-UsingKeepSolidObjectsAlgorithm2.java" >}}